NicolasFlamel1/MWC-Pay/README.md

 4. Don't use an address for the private server's `create_payment` API's `completed_callback` parameter that requires performing a DNS request to a third-party DNS server to resolve its IP address or requires sending packets through an unencrypted third-party network to connect to it.
 5. Don't use an address for the private server's `create_payment` API's `received_callback` parameter that requires performing a DNS request to a third-party DNS server to resolve its IP address or requires sending packets through an unencrypted third-party network to connect to it.
 6. Don't use an address for the private server's `create_payment` API's `confirmed_callback` parameter that requires performing a DNS request to a third-party DNS server to resolve its IP address or requires sending packets through an unencrypted third-party network to connect to it.
+7. Don't use an address for the private server's `create_payment` API's `expired_callback` parameter that requires performing a DNS request to a third-party DNS server to resolve its IP address or requires sending packets through an unencrypted third-party network to connect to it.
-7. If you use a reverse proxy to provided access to the public server API, then set the `-e, --public_address` command line argument to something like `localhost` so that its not listening on a publicly accessible interface.
+8. If you use a reverse proxy to provided access to the public server API, then set the `-e, --public_address` command line argument to something like `localhost` so that its not listening on a publicly accessible interface.